IIAR Technical Paper/Presentation Guidelines and Policy

-It is also important that each author meet the deadline for each draft.
-Your cooperation in meeting the draft deadlines, using the guidelines below, is crucial for your paper to appear in the conference proceedings.
+It is also important that each author meet the deadlines for each draft.
+Your cooperation in meeting the draft deadlines and using these guidelines is crucial for your paper to appear in the conference proceedings.

 The IIAR Conference Chair is responsible for forming a Technical Program Committee that will evaluate the merits of each abstract received.

-Once abstracts are selected for development as technical papers, the Technical Director will notify the author(s) to commence work on the papers.
+Once abstracts are selected for development as technical papers, the IIAR Technical Director will notify the author(s) to commence work on their papers and presentations

-The IIAR Standard Agreement (Copyright Release Form) must be completed before your paper is permitted to appear in the proceedings.
+The IIAR Author's Agreement Letter must be completed before your paper is permitted to appear in the proceedings.
 You will retain ownership of your paper.
 However, IIAR will request an unrestricted license to print, sell and otherwise distribute copies of the final paper.
-The IIAR will retain the copyright of the final formatted version of your paper, which appears in the proceedings.
-Reprinting of this formatted version for distribution will require permission from the IIAR, but you remain free to use copies of the final draft (publish it yourself in another form) as you wish.
+The IIAR will retain the copyright of the final formatted version of your paper, which will appear in the proceedings.
+Reprinting of this formatted version for distribution will require permission from the IIAR, but you remain free to use copies of the final draft (i.e., publish it yourself in another form) as you wish.
 IIAR reserves the right to publish, print, sell and distribute versions of your final paper in other languages.
 Any materials that belong to another party, for example, figures taken from another source (such as a building code document), will require permission from the original copyright owner before those materials can be used in your paper.
-IIAR can obtain that permission if it is available, but this is a time-consuming process.
 Please inform the IIAR staff as soon as possible if you plan to use any copyrighted material in your final paper.
 It will be necessary to remove material from papers if appropriate copyright permission is not received.